xumingming/storm-wiki/Concepts.md

 ### Workers

 Topologies execute across one or more worker processes.
-Each worker process executes a subset of all the tasks for the topology.
+Each worker process is a physical JVM and executes a subset of all the tasks for the topology.
 For example, if the combined parallelism of the topology is 300 and 50 workers are allocated, then each worker will execute 6 tasks (as threads within the worker).
 Storm tries to spread the tasks evenly across all the workers.

 **Resources:**